 About the Journal

 The Digital Literature Review is an undergraduate journal featuring peer-reviewed research by multiple contributors from various universities and academic disciplines.
 Each issue of the DLR will focus on a compelling theme that inspires original, thought-provoking research.
-In its current theme of Smooth Criminals, this journal will feature pieces that examine crime in various aspects of culture, such as film, literature, and television.
+In its current theme of Multispecies Encounters, the journal will feature analysis of human and nonhuman interactions in a variety of media.
 This annual, student-run journal is a product of Ball State University’s immersive learning initiative and is supported by the BSU English Department and the Office of the Provost.

 If you are a Ball State student and are looking for an immersive learning experience, e-mail dlr@bsu.edu to get involved.